Anti-Inflammatory Diet Plan →

 • Ground ginger or pumpkin spice – For a stronger ginger flavor, you can grate fresh ginger.

-• Melted refined coconut oil, or extra virgin olive oil – I found a nice hazelnut oil that works lovely as well.
+• Coconut oil or extra virgin olive oil – I found a nice hazelnut oil that works lovely as well.
+If you’re using coconut oil, be sure to choose refined—refined coconut oil has a neutral taste, so you won’t get that coconut flavor!

 • Maple syrup or dark agave syrup